PreviousView allNext

 For Teslas, this pricing trend is even more pronounced because:

-• Higher repair costs: Teslas require specialised repair shops and expensive parts, making insurers cautious about covering inexperienced drivers who might be more prone to accidents.
+• Higher repair costs: Teslas require specialised repair shops and expensive parts, making insurers cautious about covering less experienced drivers who might be more prone to accidents.
+The premium difference of over $1,000/year between age groups reflects this heightened concern.

-• Advanced technology: Features like Autopilot and full self-driving could play a role in reducing claims, but younger drivers may be less familiar with how to use them effectively.
+• Advanced technology: Features like Autopilot and Full Self-Driving could play a role in reducing claims, but younger drivers may be less familiar with how to use them effectively or may place excessive trust in these systems.

 Your age is a key factor in determining how much you'll pay for Tesla insurance.
 While younger drivers face higher costs, maintaining a clean driving record and adjusting policy settings like excess can help reduce premiums over time; it is also fundamentally important to ensure that your sum insured amount is very accurate.